bcgov/MOH-HCIM-FHIR/input/pagecontent/reviseAndMerge.md

+>**Note**<br>This specification is currently published as a Draft Standard on the ministry github and is not intended for implementation.
+Feedback is welcome but readers should understand that there is more work to be done in testing the profiles and operations defined in this guide.
+For more information, please see the Future Plans page in this guide.

 ### Revise Patient

 The Revise Patient interaction is used to add or update client information in the Client Registry.
 If the demographics are updated on the POS application, a ‘Revise Patient’ message must be automatically generated to the Client Registry.